pranav100000/benchpress/README.md

 - The MATH-500 benchmark is based on the [MATH dataset](https://github.com/hendrycks/math) by Hendrycks et al.
 - The AIME24 benchmark is based on the American Invitational Mathematics Examination (AIME) administered by the Mathematical Association of America.
+- The GPQA Diamond benchmark is inspired by the [GPQA dataset](https://github.com/openai/GPQA) that evaluates models on graduate-level problems across various academic disciplines.